ocean-tracking-network/biologging_standardization/templates/fields/organismMassMeasurementTime.md

 # Field Name
-organism Mass Measurement Time
+Organism weight measurement time

 ## Definition
-Date when the organism mass was taken of animal mass.
+Date when the organism weight was mass was taken.

 ## Format
 ISO-8601